nagar-3/MLOP_22/README.md

 # Bonus Question results

 To solve this problem i have created to flask app server one is running on container and other is running on base machine(trained model exists on this machine).
 I have created login in python code where it flask app running inside container will execute http request towards base machine flask app and will received the trained model predicted results.

+Please refer attaced logs.txt file for execution steps with respect to their results.

 ## Container running on [http://172.17.0.2:5000]
 ```